-Dormers are quite common but usually on the older, smaller vernacular properties in the village.
-Most are modestly proportioned with simple pitched roofs although there are some flatter eyebrow types, usually found in thatched cottages.
-Dormers and lower roofs (and eaves) play an import role in reducing the external bulk of buildings and help break up the roof surface and add visual character (see Photo 28).
+Dormers are quite common but usually on the older and smaller vernacular properties in the village.
+Most are modestly proportioned with simple pitched roofs although there are some flatter eyebrow types found on thatched cottages.
+Dormers and lower roofs (and eaves) play an import role in reducing the external bulk of buildings and can help break up the roof surface and add visual character (see Photo 28).